Montreal Refinery

 The Montreal Refinery is an oil refinery located in the city of Montreal inside the Rivière-des-Prairies–Pointe-aux-Trembles borough.
 The refinery is not far from the Montreal East Refinery.
 This refinery is the largest Suncor Energy refinery.
+The refinery has ~400 Suncor employees but including contractors, employs 816 Full-Time-Equivalent employees.

 History

 The Montreal refinery was originally commissioned by Petrofina on September 15, 1955, with a throughput of 20,000 bpd.
+Montreal had long been Canada's refining center with 8 refineries and large chemical plants in operation at its peak.
+Economist D. Chretien noted that "well before Calgary, Montreal was the hub of activity for oil refineries because Montreal was the principle consuming market for petroleum products in Canada."
 In the 1970's, expansion work was undertaken to bring capacity to 95,000 bpd.
-In 1981, the then Crown corporation Petro-Canada acquired the Montreal refinery as part of a government backed $1.6 billion deal to acquire all Petrofina's Canadian assets.
+In 1981, the then Crown corporation Petro-Canada acquired the Montreal refinery as part of a government backed $1.6 billion ($1.2 billion in USD) deal to acquire all Petrofina's Canadian assets.

+According to the New York Times, the government of Canada enabled its crown-corporation PetroCanada to buy the refinery as part of a converted effort to reduce foreign influence on Canadian oil.
+In a 1981 article, it was noted that: The half-dozen major foreign oil companies operating in Canada now account for about three-quarters of oil and gas sales here and about the same share of ownership of oil and gas companies.
+A key element of the Government's energy program, announced in October, was the reduction of this ownership so that it would account for only 50 percent of sales by 1990.
 The last major expansion of the refinery occurred in 2005 when Petro-Canada made the decision to close a smaller refinery operating in Oakville, Ontario and consolidate the Eastern Canada operations in Montreal.
 A very substantial investment in the Montreal refinery was made to expand the capacity of that facility to approximately 130,000 bpd.
+The plans at one point included the construction of a delayed coker (of 25,000 bpd capacity) which was never completed even though the FEED was completed.
 In 2009, Suncor Energy and Petro-Canada merged their operations.
 The new company is operated under the Suncor name for its general and trading purposes, and under the Petro-Canada trademark for its refined products and its retail and wholesale network.